 The trust mission is to conserve Dyer Island for future generations, through our active conservation projects in the world’s only seal lion breeding colony, protect the wildlife breeding ground in the surrounding ocean.

 Also to protect African penguins, conserve the vulnerable great white shark, and aim to monitor of coastal pollution – and by protecting Dyer Island’s coastline from development, ensuring Dyer Island remains a safe paradise for our wildlife.

 See Related: War and Effect on Wildlife

-The Dyer Island Conservation Trust conducts evidence based conservation initiatives and research programmes to protect the marine ecosystem, marine animal strandings, and its inhabitants at the southernmost tip of Africa through research and reducing human waste along the coastline.
+The Dyer Island Conservation Trust conducts evidence-based conservation initiatives and research programs to protect the marine ecosystem, marine animal strandings, and its inhabitants at the southernmost tip of Africa through research and reducing human waste along the coastline.

 The Dyer Island Conservation Trust has established a Fishing Line Recovery Programme to reduce the severe environmental damage caused by fishing lines and a recycling project at the Kleinbaai harbour to reduce waste and marine pollution in the area.

 Dyer Island offers an officially recognized Environmental Education Programme that provides both classroom and field education opportunities for learners of all ages.
 Dyer’s marine projects include the following: